chrisbodger/VeinCam/docs/Team-Work-Diary.md

 * Landing page content updated.
 * Work diary link added to readme.
 * Added small section in testing to the ConOps.

+24/8/18
+* Sent microgrant application to Course convenor
+* Completed research regarding medical device classification, regulation and marketing.
+Will upload this onto Git in the next week